-Volkswagen has been getting a lot of attention after unveiling its plans for EV supremacy, but is it a buy right now?
+Volkswagen has received a lot of attention since unveiling its plans for EV supremacy, but is the industry giant’s stock a buy right now?

 Like a lot of automotive companies, the Volkswagen (OTCMKTS: VWAPY) share price tumbled when COVID-19 set in.
-However, it didn’t take long for this European giant to recover, with its price doubling since March 2020 lows.
-The stock has been taking off in recent weeks after Volkswagen outlined its expansive electric vehicle (EV) plans, with many investors unsure which Volkswagen ticker was the right one to buy.
+However, it didn’t take long for this European giant to recover, with its share price up more than 63% since March 2020 lows.
+The stock has been taking off since Volkswagen outlined its expansive electric vehicle (EV) plans in March of this year, with many investors unsure which Volkswagen ticker was the right one to buy.

 The bull case for Volkswagen

-Tesla is the EV company that has been receiving most of the love for the past year, leading to a $900 per share peak.
-Now that Volkswagen has committed to the EV market in a significant way, it looks relatively undervalued with its market cap being 4.5x less than Tesla.
+Tesla was the EV company that had been receiving most of the love for the past year, leading to an $800 per share peak.
+However, Tesla has been caught up in the recent tech sell-off and has been involved in countless controversies which have resulted in the stock falling to just over $600.
+Now that Volkswagen has committed to the EV market in a significant way, it looks relatively undervalued with its market cap being almost 4.6x less than Tesla.

 It also plans to invest €15 billion ($17.6 billion) in its China EV infrastructure in the next four years, with sales in the nation being strong to date.
 Finally, the Volkswagen Group owns a number of strong brands, including Audi and Porsche.
 These brands will aid the EV rollout, as well as continuing to generate revenues in the non-EV side of the business.

 The bear case for Volkswagen

 Volkswagen is a tried and tested manufacturer, but the EV sector is a different ball game.
 A lot depends on building costly infrastructure across many regions before EVs can become commonplace.